Documents: Assigning permissions on the admin side

 Only application administrators will be able to make changes from this pathway.

-Go to Applications > Admin > documents > Manage Documents List
+Go to Applications > Admin > Documents > Manage Documents List

 There are 3 main elements that an administrator can change permissions for: